jessemelpolio/Faster_RCNN_for_DOTA/README.md

 We provide trained convnet models, including Faster R-CNN models trained on DOTA.

-1. To use the demo with our pre-trained faster-rcnn models for DOTA, please download manually from [OneDrive](https://drive.google.com/open?id=1b6P-UMaBBpMPlcgvc38dMToPAa_Gyu6F), or [BaiduYun](https://pan.baidu.com/s/1YuB5ib7O-Ori1ZpiGf8Egw) and put it under the following folder.
+1. To use the demo with our pre-trained faster-rcnn models for DOTA, please download manually from [Google Drive](https://drive.google.com/open?id=1b6P-UMaBBpMPlcgvc38dMToPAa_Gyu6F), or [BaiduYun](https://pan.baidu.com/s/1YuB5ib7O-Ori1ZpiGf8Egw) and put it under the following folder.

 	Make sure it look like this:
 	```